Friday, 6 March 2026

 Some misconceptions arise due to lack of knowledge.

-Islam does not promote violence.
+Islam does not impose,

 Understanding the religion directly helps remove misunderstandings.